Signed in as:

 The Amazon is a living system that feeds rain to continents and carbon to the sky.
 Its health is global health.
 But those who have protected it longest—Indigenous peoples and riverine communities—are increasingly pressured, isolated, and targeted.
 The future of the forest will not be decided in conferences, but in villages, classrooms, fish markets, and riverbanks.

 This expedition will support the people who already protect the river.
+We will not arrive to extract stories or samples.
+We will arrive to work, learn, witness, and stand alongside.

-but to ensure the Amazon, and the voices rooted in it, are heard.
+We go not to speak for the Amazon—but to ensure the Amazon, and the voices rooted in it, are heard.

 This journey will begin in the waters of Passamaquoddy Bay, where the tides breathe in long slow rhythms and the coastline holds histories older than Canada itself.
-We will depart from St. Andrews, working first with Wolastoqiyik and Passamaquoddy partners to ground the expedition in shared values, consent, and purpose before we turn north.
+We will depart from St. Andrews, working first with Wolastoqiyik and Passamaquoddy partners to ground the expedition in shared values, community partnerships, consent, and purpose before we turn north.

 Only when sea-ice knowledge holders consider the route safe will we proceed westward through the Northwest Passage.
 This transit will not pursue records or speed.
 The route will be shaped by ice, weather, and community counsel — not by ambition.